Guides comparing senior care options including home care, assisted living, memory care, and nursing homes.

 If you're arranging dementia care for a parent in Virginia, you'll keep running into one official phrase for memory care: a safe, secure environment.

-If you're pricing assisted living for a parent in Virginia, the figure to plan around is roughly $6,513 a month.
-That's the state's approximate median, close to the national number.
+If you're pricing assisted living for a parent in Virginia, the figure to plan around is roughly $6,944 a month in 2026, a bit above the national median.

 In Washington, "home health" and "home care" sound like the same thing, but they're different services with different rules about who provides the care and who pays.